telerik/justmock-docs/advanced-usage/private-accessor.md

 1. Set the non-public property by giving its exact name
 1. Finally, you can assert against its expected return value

+## Throw the original exception when calling method

+__PrivateAccessor__ is using the reflection API to invoke the required method.
+When that method throws exception the reflection API is automatically wrapping it in a [TargetInvocationException](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.targetinvocationexception?view=netframework-4.8).
+This could cause inconvenience in determining what the original problem is.
+__PrivateAccessor.RethrowOriginalOnCallMethod__ is a boolean property that solves that problem by controling whether the original exception should be thrown or not.
+For backward compatibility the default value is __false__.

 ## See Also